-As of publication, only eight U.S. states, plus the District of Columbia, recognize common law marriages.
-These include Alabama, Colorado, Kansas, Rhode Island, South Carolina, Texas and Utah.
+As of publication, only 10 U.S. states, plus the District of Columbia, recognize common law marriages.
+These include Colorado, Iowa, Kansas, Montana, New Hampshire, Oklahoma, Rhode Island, South Carolina, Texas and Utah.
 If your common-law union begins in a state that does recognize it and you later move to a state that does not, the state you move to typically must continue to recognize your marriage as valid.

 If your union is recognized under common law, you must behave as a married couple.
 Each state has different requirements to meet before your marriage can be valid under common law.
 Some states require you and your partner to live together for a certain amount of time and act as husband and wife during that time.
 Other states do not place time limits on cohabitation rules.

 Once you file a joint return with your partner, the Internal Revenue Service does not allow either party to change the filing status for that year – it remains Married Filing Jointly.
 All subsequent returns filed by the couple must be made under a married status, either Married Filing Jointly or Married Filing Separately.
 To file as single or head of household in the future, the couple must formally dissolve their union in court.
 Before an unmarried couple decides to file a joint return, consideration must be made to this potential future consequence.

-Registered Domestic Partnerships
+Exceptions for Registered Domestic Partnerships

-Some states recognize Registered Domestic Partnerships as a legal union and grant these couples the option of filing a joint income tax return.
-However, this option applies only to state tax returns.
-As of publication, the IRS doesn’t formally recognize RDP marriages.
-RDP couples must still file as single for federal income tax purposes, regardless of state laws.
+Unmarried couples living together taxes require RDP couples to file singly for federal income tax purposes, regardless of state laws.
 Because joint RDP state returns are relatively new and require special attention to federal filing, consult with a tax professional prior to submitting your returns to clarify the issue.